shyamchander/data-clean-w4-assignment/CodeBook.md

 ####AverageOfTimeBodyAccelerometerAverage.X
 * Average of all the Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerAverage.Y
 * Average of all the Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerAverage.Z
 * Average of all the Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerStandardDeviation.X
 * Average of all the Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerStandardDeviation.Y
 * Average of all the Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerStandardDeviation.Z
 * Average of all the Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerAverage.X
 * Average of all the Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerAverage.Y
 * Average of all the Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerAverage.Z
 * Average of all the Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerStandardDeviation.X
 * Average of all the Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerStandardDeviation.Y
 * Average of all the Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerStandardDeviation.Z
 * Average of all the Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkAverage.X
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkAverage.Y
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkAverage.Z
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkStandardDeviation.X
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkStandardDeviation.Y
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkStandardDeviation.Z
 * Average of all the Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyGyroscopeAverage.X
 * Average of all the Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeAverage.Y
 * Average of all the Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeAverage.Z
 * Average of all the Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeStandardDeviation.X
 * Average of all the Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeStandardDeviation.Y
 * Average of all the Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeStandardDeviation.Z
 * Average of all the Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the Y for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkAverage.X
 * Average of all the Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkAverage.Y
 * Average of all the Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkAverage.Z
 * Average of all the Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkStandardDeviation.X
 * Average of all the Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkStandardDeviation.Y
 * Average of all the Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkStandardDeviation.Z
 * Average of all the Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyAccelerometerMagnitudeAverage
 * Average of all the Time domain signals for the Body Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerMagnitudeStandardDeviation
 * Average of all the Time domain signals for the Body Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerMagnitudeAverage
 * Average of all the Time domain signals for the Gravity Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeGravityAccelerometerMagnitudeStandardDeviation
 * Average of all the Time domain signals for the Gravity Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkMagnitudeAverage
 * Average of all the Time domain signals for the Body Accelerometer Jerk Magnitude Average Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyAccelerometerJerkMagnitudeStandardDeviation
 * Average of all the Time domain signals for the Body Accelerometer Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - Seconds
+* Units - standard gravity units 'g'

 ####AverageOfTimeBodyGyroscopeMagnitudeAverage
 * Average of all the Time domain signals for the Body Gyroscope Magnitude Average Measurements for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeMagnitudeStandardDeviation
 * Average of all the Time domain signals for the Body Gyroscope Magnitude Standard Deviation Measurements for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkMagnitudeAverage
 * Average of all the Time domain signals for the Body Gyroscope Jerk Magnitude Average Measurements for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfTimeBodyGyroscopeJerkMagnitudeStandardDeviation
 * Average of all the Time domain signals for the Body Gyroscope Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - Seconds
+* Units - radians/seconds

 ####AverageOfFrequencyBodyAccelerometerAverage.X
 * Average of all the Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerAverage.Y
 * Average of all the Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerAverage.Z
 * Average of all the Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerStandardDeviation.X
 * Average of all the Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerStandardDeviation.Y
 * Average of all the Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerStandardDeviation.Z
 * Average of all the Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkAverage.X
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkAverage.Y
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkAverage.Z
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkStandardDeviation.X
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkStandardDeviation.Y
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerJerkStandardDeviation.Z
 * Average of all the Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyGyroscopeAverage.X
 * Average of all the Frequency domain signals for the Body Gyroscope Average Measurements of Axial Signals along the X direction for the subject and activity